craigmcb/craigmcb.github.io/OSMG/osmg.md

-# Welcome to OS Management on Oracle Cloud Infrastructure Training
+# Welcome to OS Management on Oracle Cloud Infrastructure Track
 ![](../common/images/OSM-OCI-1200x200-banner.png)
 ---
 The Oracle Cloud Infrastructure OS Management service allows you to manage updates and patches for the operating system environment on your Oracle Cloud Infrastructure instances.